degville/docs-cloud/en/install-openstack.md

 1. Use a [`bundle`][bundle] to deploy OpenStack with a single command.
 A bundle is an encapsulation of a working deployment, including all configuration, resources and references.
-It allows you to effortlessly recreate a deployment with a single command.
+It allows you to effortlessly recreate or share from deployment with a single command.

 If this is your first foray into MAAS, Juju and OpenStack territory, we'd recommend starting with the first option.
 This will give you a stronger